Flood irrigation is a service we provide to some Valley customers. You might be wondering what it is, or how it works.

 A look at the history and origins of SRP flood irrigation in Phoenix

-If you’re new to Phoenix, you might have driven by a yard full of water and wondered why so many homes have flooded yards.
-You may even have heard your co-workers talk about “taking water at 2 a.m.” and thought they were chatting about a midnight snack situation.
+It’s possible you’ve driven by a yard full of water and wondered why so many homes have flooded yards.
+You may even have heard your co-workers talk about “taking water at 2 a.m.”

-It might surprise you to know that flood irrigation in Phoenix started more than 100 years ago when early settlers designed the irrigation canal and lateral system to carry water from the newly built Roosevelt Dam to their land in the Valley.
+It might surprise you to know that flood irrigation in Phoenix started more than 100 years ago.
+Early settlers designed man-made waterways known as the irrigation canal and lateral system.
+They carried water from the newly built Roosevelt Dam to their land in the Valley.

 So how does SRP irrigation work and where does the water come from?
 We’re here to demystify flood irrigation in Phoenix and help you get the most out of SRP irrigation.

 At the highest elevations in northeastern Arizona, water travels through the SRP watershed made up of forests and valleys.
 As the water travels, it replenishes our forests and takes on essential nutrients.
 It then flows into SRP’s seven reservoirs, or lakes, as you may call them.

 Flowing down the Salt and Verde rivers, water powers SRP’s Salt River hydroelectric pumps with sustainable energy.
 Finally, the water ends up in SRP’s canal system.

 - Water treatment plants receive our water and treat the raw water for customers at home and business offices.

 - Mixing with Central Arizona Project water to meet Valley needs.

 - Refilling water storage sites underground called aquifers, also known as water banking.
 This includes New River-Agua Fria River Underground Storage Project and the Granite Reef Underground Storage Project